 Sometimes these can be a hassle to do every 6 to 8 weeks that people will schedule regular grooming visits to make sure that their Goldendoodle is kept looking its best.

 Looking at your dog’s muzzle can help determine what type of hair coat that they have but is not always perfect.
+The Golden Retriever Association has advise on how to pick the hair type you’re looking for as well.

 You can also ask about what the parents look like and follow their breeding linage to see what they may look the most like.
 When looking for a dog, it is best to let the puppy’s personality be the best guide instead of what it looks like.